Judo in Canada: World War II and Japanese internment

 Judo played an important role in the life of many internees, and there were well-attended dojos at three camps: Tashme Internment Camp near Hope, British Columbia, Popoff Internment Camp in the Slocan Valley, British Columbia, and the Prisoner of War (POW) camp in Angler.
 Tashme, where Sasaki was head instructor, was the largest of the BC internment camps and many judoka were held there, reportedly at Sasaki's request and out of respect for his work with the RCMP.
 The head instructor at Popoff was Genichiro Nakahara, and Masato Ishibashi at the POW camp.
 Training was held on improvised tatami made from straw and canvas, with frequency ranging from twice a week at Tashme to daily at the POW camp.
 According to Robert Okazaki's diary from his time in the POW camp, "Despite food rationing, Mr. Masato Ishibashi and his judo students are excelling at their sport.
 Their training is awfully tough and their Kakegoe (sounds of hard practice) reverberates through the camp".

-When the war ended in 1945 the government gave interned Japanese Canadians two options: resettlement outside of British Columbia or 'voluntary repatriation' to Japan (despite the fact that most Japanese Canadians had been born in Canada).
+When the war ended in 1945 the government gave interned Japanese Canadians two options: resettlement outside of the 'Japanese exclusion zone' (within 100 miles of the Pacific coast) or 'voluntary repatriation' to Japan (despite the fact that most Japanese Canadians had been born in Canada).
 The majority agreed to move elsewhere in Canada, but approximately 10,000 refused to move and the government issued an order to deport them.
 4,000 people were deported to Japan before the policy was abandoned due to public opposition.
 Japanese Canadians were prevented from returning to the exclusion zone until 1949.
 By then most of them had established themselves in other places, and there was nothing to go back to anyway because the Custodian of Enemy Property had sold all of their property and belongings.
 In 1988, after more than 40 years of lobbying by activists, the Canadian government issued a formal apology to Japanese Canadians for their internment and partially compensated those who were still alive for their confiscated property.